SEATTLE -- The day he picked to die, Robert Fuller had the party of a lifetime.

 "Why should I suffer?" he said.
 "I'm totally at peace with this."

-"It was hard to even cry because he was so forthcoming and so sober about it," Stevenson said.
+"It was hard to even cry because he was so forthcoming and so sober about it," said Kent Stevenson, director of church's gospel choir there.
 "He was just so outrageously unique and such a character, this was completely in keeping with who Bob was."

-As he hugged friends and sang along at his party, Fuller appeared serene, betraying no sign of reconsideration.
-He also kept his sense of humor, greeting a reporter by saying: "I'm dying to read your story."
+At his party, Fuller betrayed no sign of reconsideration.
+He kept his sense of humor, greeting a reporter by saying: "I'm dying to read your story."

-He invited those who wished to be with him for his death to come upstairs.
+He invited those who wished to be with him to come upstairs.
 Friends packed into his bedroom.
-He changed into satin, navy blue pajamas and lay down in his bed.

-In the kitchen, two volunteers with the nonprofit End of Life Washington mixed the drugs and Kahlua in a glass measuring cup.
-They said they considered themselves to be like midwives, helping usher people out of the world instead of into it.
+In the kitchen, two volunteers mixed the drugs and Kahlua.
+They said they considered themselves to be like midwives, ushering people out of the world instead of into it.

-"You know if you do this, if you put this in your system, you'll go to sleep and you won't wake up?" one, Stephanie Murray, told him as she delivered the syringes.
+"You know if you do this, if you put this in your system, you'll go to sleep and you won't wake up?" one told him.